Last year – 2021 – marked the 45th anniversary of the launching of Congregation Beth Tikvah.

 A small ranch house on Evesboro-Medford Road in Marlton was purchased in 1976, and about a dozen families went to work refurbishing the house.
 The kitchen became the office, the bedrooms and living room became the classrooms, and the basement became the sanctuary.
 While the renovations were ongoing, Norman Levithan of blessed memory became the first CBT president; Rabbi Murray Goldman of Philadelphia donated his time and his ark and became our rabbi for two years, leading services in the Moorestown Friends School, the Marlton Village Clubhouse, and the Mt.
 Laurel Travelodge.
 Hebrew school was held in members’ homes.

-Our “small shul,” as Rabbi Nathan refers to us, was dedicated in 1977 and became our “House of Hope,” Congregation Beth Tikvah.
+Our shul was dedicated in 1977 and became our “House of Hope,” Congregation Beth Tikvah.
 Since then, our rabbis or rabbinic interns have been from the Reconstructionist Rabbinical College.
 Intern Richard Hirsch was hired in 1978 and, under his guidance, we became the first egalitarian congregation in South Jersey.
 Beginning in 1981, Rabbi Gary Gans, who had been a former assistant rabbi in Philadelphia, helped us to become a full-grown congregation both spiritually and educationally for the next 35 years, and he remains with us as Rabbi Emeritus; Intern Ellie Knepler came in 2010 and stayed with us for one year.
-A second intern, Nathan Weiner, joined us in 2011 and, in 2016 when celebrating our 40th year, became our full-time Rabbi Nathan.
+A second intern, Nathan Weiner, joined us in 2011 and, in 2016 when celebrating our 40th year, became our full-time Rabbi Nathan and stayed until July 2023.
+We have recently welcomed Rabbi Lizzie Horne Mozes as our spiritual leader.

 If I were asked to describe Congregation Beth Tikvah, I would say…